ricardo6/cplusplus/README.md

 cplusplus
 =========

-examples of c and c++
+Examples of c and c++

-by ricardo ramirez
+by Ricardo Ramirez

-it's imposible
+only for educational purposes....